iclr2025sub1844/iclr2025sub1844/rebuttal.md

 ## Multiple motion strength

 We show the results under different motion strength.
+It is evident that as the motion strength increases, the amplitude of the motions enlarged and shows a direct positive correlation with the set values of motion strength.

 <table>